-Linda Benedict, Wyatt, Wayne E., Blouin, David C., Gillespie, Jeffrey M.
+Linda F. Benedict, Wyatt, Wayne E., Blouin, David C., Gillespie, Jeffrey M.

 Wayne E. Wyatt, Jeffrey M. Gillespie, David C. Blouin and Bradley C. Venuto